AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

 The primary currency that is used per store view for all online payments.
-Stores can accept currencies from more than two hundred countries around the world.
+Stores can accept currencies from more than 200 countries around the world.
 The store front provides a currency selector for multiple accepted currencies for a specific country or locale.
 Currency symbols appear in product prices and sales documents such as orders and invoices.
-You can customize the currency symbols as needed, and also set the display of the price separately for each store or view.
+You can customize the currency symbols as needed and set the display of the price separately for each store or view.

 Learn more: [Currency](https://experienceleague.adobe.com/docs/commerce-admin/stores-sales/site-store/currency/currency.html)